Tanvir000Tonoy/2025/April2025.md

 I sleept all day long I was tired

 [27.04.2025]
-I'm doing the assingment for the computer systems module week 07
+I'm doing the assingment for the computer systems module week 07 - done but not perfect

+[28.04.2025]
+Read as much as you can ...